Former Amazon exec aims to repeat logistics growth at Flexport

 U.S. retailers' ocean shipping price woes ending, but new delays threaten

 (Reporting by Lisa Baertlein in Long Beach, Calif.
-Editing by Matthew Lewis )
+Editing by Matthew Lewis and David Gregorio)

 ((lisa.baertlein@thomsonreuters.com; +1 310-491-7241; Reuters Messaging: lisa.baertlein.thomsonreuters.com@reuters.net))